hrishi508/OpenCV-Basics/Tutorial 2/README.md

 histSize - This is the number of bins we want to use when computing a histogram.
 Again, this is a list, one for each channel we are computing a histogram for.

 ranges - The range of possible pixel values.
 Normally, this is [0, 256] for each channel, but if you are using a color space other than RGB (such as HSV), the ranges might be different.

+## Reference
+This tutorial was based on the following blog from PyImageSearch:

+Adrian Rosebrock, Clever Girl: A Guide to Utilizing Color Histograms for Computer Vision and Image Search Engines, PyImageSearch, https://www.pyimagesearch.com/2014/01/22/clever-girl-a-guide-to-utilizing-color-histograms-for-computer-vision-and-image-search-engines/, accessed on 1 May 2021